NotAnoobis/Windows-PrivEsc-basic-guide/README.md

 ### service-enum

-sc query
-wmic service list brief
-sc query windefend
+sc queryex type= service      | checks for all the running services wmic service list brief       | checks for all the services sc query windefend            | check is WinDefender (AV) is running

 ### firewall-enum